ComputationalMechanicsLab-AUT/AnsyBeam/README.md

 The tool is designed to support teaching and learning in structural analysis by allowing students to define, verify, analyse, and visualise simple beam structures.

+It is intended for students, educators, and anyone learning or demonstrating fundamental beam-analysis concepts.
 ## Purpose

 AnsyBeam was developed to help students connect theoretical beam analysis concepts with visual and computational results.
 It provides an interactive environment where users can enter beam data, modify models, observe structural behaviour, and generate analysis reports.